resilar/crchack/README.md

 # CRC algorithms

-crchack works with all CRCs that use sane generator polynomial, including all commonly used and standardized CRCs.
-The program defaults to CRC-32, while other CRC functions can be specified by passing the CRC parameters via command-line arguments.
+crchack works with all CRCs that use sane parameters, including all commonly used standardized CRCs. crchack defaults to CRC-32 and other CRC functions can be specified by passing the CRC parameters via command-line arguments.

 ```
 [crchack]$ printf "123456789" > msg